cziemer/LinuxConfiguration/README.md

    * Clone the GIT Repo `git clone https://github.com/cziemer/FullStackItemCatelog` (yes, it was misspelled)
 2. Minor changes to project files due to running on a server versus local server:
    * Rename finalproject.py to \__init__.py `finalproject.py __init__.py`
+   * Reconfigure oAuth on Google
+   * Update client_secrets file with new info from Google
    * Update the path of client_secrets inside \__init__.py
    * Add app secret key for the flask app in \__init__.py
    * Update path of python engine in database_setup.py and application.py